(last updated 3-14-2017 for version 6.0.6)

 - The Mission unique building no longer destroys underling forest or jungle. +1 Science unlocks earlier.

-- Catherine is automatically introduced to other civs one turn after they discover Astrology.
+- Catherine is automatically introduced to other civs one turn after they discover Castles.
 She has a "live view" of their capital for the rest of the game going forward.

 - +100% Production toward Spies.